IBM-Bluemix-Docs/security-advisor/notifications.md

 4. Test the connection by clicking the overflow menu in the row for the channel that you created.

 5. Select **Test the connection**.
 A test notification is sent to your endpoint.
-A test channel connection request will trigger an alert as shown in the following example:
+A test channel connection request triggers an alert as shown in the following example:

      ```
      {